top of page

 Question : What holds the outdoor roll up blinds up there?
 How do the outdoor sun shades mount?
 What do the mounting brackets look like?
 Are these mounting brackets heavy duty and strong?

-& Answer : Regardless of the size of the outdoor solar shade, I only use the industry's one and only heavy-duty mounting bracket.
-There are MANY different mounting brackets out there, but I only use the Rollease, Made in USA, their most robust galvanized steel exterior mounting bracket they have.
-It's the strongest mounting bracket on the market I have ever seen and that I know of.
-You can not bend them.
-They are made out of galvanized metal.
-I use this one and only very strong mounting bracket for all of my exterior roller shades installations regardless of how small (narrow) the exterior solar shade may be.
+& Answer : Regardless of the size of the outdoor solar shade, I only use one specific heavy-duty mounting bracket: the Rollease made in the USA.
+This is the most robust galvanized steel exterior mounting bracket available, and in my experience, it's the strongest on the market.
+You cannot bend these brackets; they are made from durable galvanized metal.
+I use this same strong mounting bracket for all my exterior roller shade installations, no matter how small or narrow the shade may be.
 Here are some pictures showing what the Rollease mounting brackets look like.

 & my Video Answer : My video answer explaining what holds up my outdoor sun shades.
 How my outdoor roll up blinds mount.